zonemaster/zonemaster/docs/specifications/Connectivity-TP/connectivity04.md

-## CONNECTIVITY04: Check whether more than IP addresses of the child domain's authoritative nameserver belong to same subnet
+## CONNECTIVITY04: Check whether more than IP addresses of the child domain's authoritative name server belong to same subnet

 ### Test case identifier
-**CONNECTIVITY04:** Check whether more than one IP addresses of the child domain's authoritative nameserver belong to same subnet
+**CONNECTIVITY04:** Check whether more than one IP addresses of the child domain's authoritative name server belong to same subnet

 ### Objective
 [RFC 2182](http://tools.ietf.org/html/rfc2182), section 3.1 clearly specifies that distinct authoritative name servers for a child domain should be placed in different topological and geographical locations.
 The objective is to minimise the likelihood of a single failure disabling all of them.